lcallahan1/DiD_example/README.md

 the treatment and control groups.
 Indeed, the treatment group appears to use less energy than the control group and less than they themselves did prior to treatment.
 Thus, there is evidence that this energy saving intervention is a success.
-It should be noted that these savings are fairly minute in comparison to daily usage, however....
-(note average percent reduction)